-• Subscriber or benefit-led member: People who have joined a loyalty program primarily for its benefits, e.g. to see a full season at a package rate, or to use behind-the-scenes membership benefits actively.

-• Philanthropic member or donor:

-Patrons who have donated in response to a primarily philanthropic ask; for example, donating the value of their canceled tickets with no promise of benefits in exchange.
-This may be a new segment for some organizations.
+- Subscriber or benefit-led member: People who have joined a loyalty program primarily for its benefits, e.g. to see a full season at a package rate, or to use behind-the-scenes membership benefits actively. - Philanthropic member or donor: Patrons who have donated in response to a primarily philanthropic ask; for example, donating the value of their cancelled tickets with no promise of benefits in exchange.
+This may be a new segment for some organisations.

-Note: Use the Continual Improvement Building Block to categorize members or donors as Benefit-led or Philanthropic.
+Note: Use the Continual Improvement Building Block to categorise members or donors as benefit-led or philanthropic.

-• Credit-holder (new segment): Instead of asking for refunds following Covid-19 event cancellations, many patrons chose to convert ticket value into credit held by the organization.
+• Credit-holder (new segment): Instead of asking for refunds following Covid-19 event cancellations, many audience members chose to convert ticket value into credit held by the organisation.
 This new segment has demonstrated loyalty to your work and is useful to keep track of for the future.

 - 2. Decide on your timelines.
-For each segment, define how long a patron qualifies as new to the segment, current to the segment and when they lapse out of the segment. - 3.
-Use your CRM system to apply labels to behaviors which assign people to each segment.
+Define how long to classify someone as: new to the segment; current to the segment; or lapsed out of the segment. - 3.
+Use your CRM system to apply labels to behaviours which assign people to each segment.

-Example: Someone who has purchased a subscription within the last 18 months qualifies as a Subscriber and is automatically labelled as such.
+Example: Someone who has purchased a subscription within the last 18 months qualifies as a subscriber and is automatically labelled as such.